 And, what you can effectively do with cloud-based accounting systems is offload the security to somebody who’s probably a lot better at it than you are.
-You must protect your business information and there has been a lot of hackers targeting these hosted type platforms like QuickBooks.
+You must protect your business information and there have been a lot of hackers targeting these hosted type platforms like QuickBooks.
 Contrary to popular belief, cloud-based accounting systems can be much safer than most locally installed systems for small businesses.

-The third thing is that cloud-based accounting systems make it easier to plug-in other applications.
+The third thing is that cloud-based accounting systems make it easier to plug in other applications.
 Whether it’s a bill pay system or an expense tracking system or maybe it’s just other marketing data that you can then combine with your financial data to make it leverage data.

 Cash Reserves for Agency’s Survival

 Chris Hervochon recommends that agencies must set aside between two to six months’ worth of fixed expenses to plan for slow times and fund growth.
 Fixed expenses are expenses that are going to exist in the business, whether or not you generate revenue for the whole month including overhead and payroll costs.